Memory that learns what works. So you can do more of it.

 Why this matters:

 Better answers with less noise.
-Roampal only retrieves what's proven helpful, not everything that sounds related.
+TagCascade narrows candidates, the cross-encoder picks the best of them, and trust tags let the LLM separate what's already proven from what's untested.
 That means lower API costs, faster responses, and more accurate answers.

 Technical details for researchers